mstksg/inCode/copy/entries/five-point-haskell-1.md

 deleteApp :: AppId -> IO ()
 ```

-This is very convenient because you get functions for all ID's without any
+This is very convenient because you get functions for all IDs without any extra
-extra work.
-Let's say you want to serialize/print or deserialize/read these ID's --- it
+work.
+Let's say you want to serialize/print or deserialize/read these IDs ---
-can be very convenient to give them all the same type so that you can write
+it can be very convenient to give them all the same type so that you can write
 this logic in one place.

 ```haskell